 Remember that it’s much harder to catch your own mistakes when you read quickly and know what the article says already.
 If you can get another pair of eyes on the blog post, that is ideal.

 Otherwise, use Grammarly!
 It’s an online tool that you can use to check your grammar and spelling.
 There are both free and paid options, so you can make the call on what level of help you need.

 This is a tool that we personally use every day and absolutely love it!
 I have the browser extension installed on my computer, so it even checks my grammar on Facebook and other websites!

-I think that covers just about all of the best and most important blog writing tips that Alex and I personally use when writing our blog posts, but if you think I missed something or you have a tip to add, please feel free to leave them in the comment section below!
+I think that covers just about all of the best and most important blog writing tips that Alex and I personally use when writing our blog posts, but if you think I missed something or you have a tip to add, please feel free to leave a comment below this article!